hkamboe/content-brief-with-python/README.md

 I then looked to https://hackernoon.com/how-to-scrape-google-with-python-bo7d2tal and https://edmundmartin.com/scraping-google-with-python/ to get started

-Towards the end of the second half of the script, I needed assistance and I was able to find a Python freelancer to help me finish the script
+Towards the end of the second half of the script, I needed assistance and I was able to get a friend of mine https://www.linkedin.com/in/jaspreet-singh-75899120/ to help me finish the script

 This script does the following: